Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 (Source: Historic Kenwood Homes for Sale via Facebook)

-6. St. Petersburg’s Great Neighborhoods
+5. St. Petersburg’s Great Neighborhoods

 Historic Old Northeast

 Of St. Petersburg’s neighborhoods, the Old Northeast is one of the most sought-after.
-Nestled next to the water and within walking distance of downtown, living in this neighborhood is a treat no matter your age.
+Nestled next to the water and within walking distance of downtown, this neighborhood is a treat no matter your age.

 The area is quiet, cozy, and home to nearby coffee shops like Black Crow, and just a short distance away, you’ll find downtown and all it has to offer — easy access to Vinoy Park, St. Pete Pier, entertainment and restaurants galore.